Email Marketing for E-commerce: A Practical Guide

 Don't just send a single email.
 Create a series of three to five emails that introduce your brand story, highlight your best-selling products, and explain what makes you different.
 You can also share social proof like customer reviews or press mentions.
 Many brands also include a special introductory offer, like a 10% discount or free shipping, to encourage that first purchase and turn a new subscriber into a customer.

-The Abandoned Cart Flow
+Recover Lost Sales with an Abandoned Cart Flow

 Customers abandon their shopping carts for all sorts of reasons—they get distracted, have second thoughts about the price, or simply aren't ready to buy.
 An abandoned cart flow is your safety net, designed to gently remind them what they left behind.
 These emails are incredibly effective, with some data showing a click-through rate of around 40%.